-- the balance on our revolving credit facility was approximately \$252.5 million at March 31, 2011 and is expected to be approximately \$149.5 million as of September 30, 2011.
-The \$103.0 million net decrease in the loan balance between March 31, 2011 and September 30, 2011 reflects borrowings to purchase the compression units currently leased from Caterpillar Financial Services Corporation and the termination of interest rate swaps related to our revolving credit facility, incremental borrowings in connection with running our business and application of the net proceeds from this offering of \$ million to repay borrowings under the revolving credit facility.
-We estimate that the loan balance on our revolving credit facility will thereafter increase by approximately \$71.0 million to approximately \$220.5 million as of September 30, 2012, as a result of financing expansion capital expenditures; - we estimate average borrowings of approximately \$185.0 million under our revolving credit facility for the twelve months ended September 30, 2012, with an estimated average interest rate of 4.00% through September 30, 2012.
-An increase or decrease of 1.0% in the interest rate will result in increased or decreased, respectively, annual interest expense of \$1.9 million; - interest expense includes commitment fees for the unused portion of our revolving credit facility at an assumed rate of 0.5%; and - we assume that we will remain in compliance with the financial and other covenants in our revolving credit facility.
+- the balance on our revolving credit facility was approximately \$363.8 million at December 31, 2011 and is expected to be approximately million as of December 31, 2012.
+The million net decrease in the loan balance between December 31, 2011 and December 31, 2012 reflects borrowings to terminate interest rate swaps related to our revolving credit facility, incremental borrowings in connection with running our business and application of the net proceeds from this offering of million to repay borrowings under the revolving credit facility. - we estimate average borrowings of approximately \$ million under our revolving credit facility for the year ending December 31, 2012, with an estimated average interest rate of 2.56% through December 31, 2012.
+An increase or decrease of 1.0% in the interest rate will result in increased or decreased, respectively, annual interest expense of \$ million; - interest expense includes commitment fees for the unused portion of our revolving credit facility at an assumed rate of 0.375%; and - we assume that we will remain in compliance with the financial and other covenants in our revolving credit facility.